Miniature UAV: Applied Aeronautics "Albatross UAV"

 The Albatross looks a bit like the military RQ-7 Shadow drone but can be purchased for less than US$2,000.
 Several options are available.
 In 2018, the Albatross UAV was shown at the signing of a partnership between Boeing's Insitu and the Queensland Government.
 It has since been used extensively in Australia.

 Aurora Flight Sciences Skate SUAS

 The Skate SUAS is a man portable unmanned system designed for the tactical user (military, police etc.) but also useful for other applications where portability and operation from constrained environments are critical.
 It is a 2.2 lb airframe coupled with a custom portable GCS.
 It has user swappable payloads and can be equipped with a variety of EO, IR and/or thermal imagers.
 Flight endurance is around 1hr.

 The Skate SUAS was put into service with Army and Air Force units in Afghanistan in March 2013.

 China "CATIC"

-CATIC of China is working on their own hand-launched man-portable UAV, the "ASN-15", with an endurance of an hour and a payload of 6.5 kg.
+CATIC of China has developed their own hand-launched man-portable UAV, the "ASN-15", with an endurance of an hour and a payload of 6.5 kg.
+It has a maximum speed of 80~90km/h and can fly at altitudes ranging from 50-500M.
+The UAV is fitted with a CCD camera and transmits the image data to the ground station via datalink in a real-time manner.
+The ASN-15 drone has been deployed by the PLA ground forces for intelligence, surveillance and reconnaissance (ISR) roles.